nairo-mudumane/api-tasks/README.md

 ## Brief Note

-this api was developed as part of the job application for NodeJS Developer at [@Niteki](https://niteki.co.mz/corporate) but you can use it for other purposes if you so wish!
+This api was developed as part of the job application for NodeJS Developer at [@Niteki](https://niteki.co.mz/corporate) but you can use it for other purposes if you so wish!

 ## Requirements